hydra2s/vulkan.node.js/README.md

 Our Node.JS bindings for Vulkan API support (latest version, as possible).
 Currently, still in development.

+## Made for...

+- Geeks
+- Hackers
+- Programmers
+- Coders
+- Professionals
+- NOT newbies (JS and Vulkan)
+- NOT weak persons

 ## Features

 - Using raw pointers and typed structures